brainlife/docs/docs/tutorial/ezBIDS.md

  You can also specify entity labels for each group if desired, which we will now do.
 Click on the `anat/T1w` group on the left side of the page, and then add the term *mprage* to the **acquisition-** label over on the right.
 What we are doing is specifying that the anatomical T1w (`anat/T1w`) sequences in this group can be more thoroughly described as [Magnetization Prepared - RApid Gradient Echo (MPRAGE)](https://mriquestions.com/mp-rage-v-mr2rage.html) acquisitions, and applying the `acquisition-mprage` entity label to both sequences in the group.
 This has the important benefit of saving you time compared to typing *mprage* for each individual sequence in the group (image if there were 100!).

- Lastly, you probably noticed the gold color oval next to the spin-echo field map groups (`fmap/epi`), signifiying a warning that you should examine.
+ Lastly, you probably noticed the gold color oval next to the spin-echo field map groups (`fmap/epi`), signifying a warning that you should examine.
 When you click on one of these groups, a warning message in gold will alert you that you should specify the **IntendedFor** information for this group.
 Doing so specifies which data these field maps will apply susceptibility distortion correction (SDC) to.
 To resolve this warning, go to the **IntendedFor** drop-down menu and select the `func/bold` groups (`#5`, `#7`).
 Doing so for each `fmap/epi` group will cause the warnings to disappear.

  !!! note
     Warnings *should* be addressed, but you can ignore them if feel that they won't impact the quality of your data.
-Erorrs however, which appear as red ovals, indicate that there is incorrect or missing information that *must* be addressed, otherwise you will not have a BIDS-compliant dataset.
+Errors however, which appear as red ovals, indicate that there is incorrect or missing information that *must* be addressed, otherwise you will not have a BIDS-compliant dataset.
 The presence of errors means that you will not be able to proceed until resolved. ezBIDS will guide you on how to resolve any such errors.

 Once all warnings (and errors) are resolved, you can proceed to the next page.